 Sonoma Quality Counts Pathways Participant Information

 Sonoma Pathways (formerly known as Sonoma CARES Quality Counts) is a professional development program that supports Early Educators working with young children.
 The program provides stipends and support to child care professionals who are taking classes to obtain a CA Child Development Permit and an Early Childhood Education degree.
 The goal of our program is to raise the quality of child care programs with the ultimate goal being to improve children’s learning and development outcomes.
 The goal of our program is to raise the quality of child care programs with the ultimate goal being to improve children’s learning and development outcomes.
-The program is administered by the Child Care Planning Council of Sonoma and is funded by the QCC Pathways Grant and the California Department of Education.
+The program is administered by the Child Care Planning Council of Sonoma and is funded by the QCC Pathways Grant.

 ELIGIBILITY AND PARTICIPATION